thectogeneral/60-days-of-solidity/Day 6 - Payable Functions and Ether Transfers/notes.md

-Objective: Learn how Ether is handled in smart contracts.
+**Objective**: Learn how Ether is handled in smart contracts.

 Payable functions allow contracts to receive Ether.

-Deliverable: Write and deploy a contract that can receive and send Ether using payable.
+**Deliverable**: Write and deploy a contract that can receive and send Ether using payable.